By using this site, you agree to the Privacy Policy and Terms of Use.

 This magnificent Grade II listed facility hosts concerts, dance performances, comedy events, musicals, exhibitions, and trade shows every day of the week and throughout the year.

-7. Walk Through Stanley Park
+7. Stanley Park

 The 390-acre Stanley Park is a Grade II-listed park.
 Indeed, I said garden rather than building because parks are often rated according to their historical significance.

 A lake, an Italian garden, a bandstand, and various footpaths and walks may be found in the park.
-The nearby boating lake is beautiful, and on its southwest shore is a Neoclassical bandstand with amphitheatre seating that Mawson also created.
+The nearby boating lake is beautiful, and on its southwest shore is a Neoclassical bandstand with amphitheater seating that Mawson also created.

 Given its size, it is helpful to note that the formal gardens are located in the north and western regions, the lake and woodland are in the eastern part, and the southern region offers several playgrounds and sports facilities.